antick/mojo/README.md

 6. Rare and distinctive events offering opportunities to acquire resources like gold, prestige, piety, and renown.
 7. Raiding events.
 8. Trading events and decisions.
+9. A captive system where you can ransom your enemies, use them for labor, or even use them as tribute or as payment.
+A new building type that after constructing in a barony allows you to access this system.

 ## Planned features in the app